aksfactor14/State-Space-Models-Mamba/README.md

   </tbody>
 </table>

 **Transformers**: Transformers are the SOTA of modern AI.
-Their self-attention mechanism is powerful because every token in a sequence can directly attend to every other token — no information gets lost through compression.
+Their self-attention mechanism is powerful because every token in a sequence can directly attend to every other token.
+This way no information gets lost through compression.

 **The problem**: The power of self attention comes with a cost inherited into the architecture itself.
 At training time, self-attention is O($N^2$) in both time and memory.
-At inference, KV-caching reduces this to O(N) per token — but memory still grows linearly with context length.
+At inference, KV-caching reduces this to O(N) per token but memory still grows linearly with context length.
 For a sequence of length N, attention computes a similarity score between every pair of tokens.
 So, if you double the sequence length, the compute quadruples.

 **Aren't RNNs the Answer?**: RNNs(and LSTMs or GRU) compress the entire past into a hidden state $h_t$​, updated step-by-step: